Proposing an Individual Major

 What makes a good major?

-• develops the capacity for analyzing evidence and arguments, and interpreting experiences.
+- develops the capacity for analyzing evidence and arguments and for interpreting experiences.

 There are many good majors at St. Olaf, and one of them may be right for you.
 In some cases, pursuing a major of your own design may be appropriate.
-Any student in good academic standing may, with the support of CIS staff and a faculty advisor, develop and propose an individual, integrative major that satisfies their educational goals.
-See intended learning outcomes for an Individual Major here
+Any student in good academic standing, after their first year, with the support of Individual Major Program staff and a faculty advisor, may develop and propose an individual, integrative major that satisfies their educational goals.
+See intended learning outcomes for an Individual Major here.

 What are the requirements of an Individual Major?

 Individual majors must be developed around a central, organizing idea that integrates a proposed sequence of courses, seminars, independent studies, internships, and/or study abroad.
-Individual majors must permit coherent, in-depth study using resources available through the college.
+Individual majors should satisfy a student’s educational goals and generate coherent, in-depth study using resources available through the college.
 Individual majors may not duplicate any existing program at the college.
-Individual majors must include 11 -12 courses, including IS 391 or IS 392, which is taken during the fall or spring semester of senior year and which is devoted to an integrative senior project, and a web portfolio.
-Finally, an individual major should satisfy a student’s educational goals.
+Individual majors must include at least 10 courses, including IS 391 and/or IS 392, taken during the Fall and/or Spring semester of senior year and devoted to an integrative Senior Project, a Public Presentation, and a Web Portfolio.

 Before you begin writing your proposal…